 It clearly takes a significant effort to implement an electronic system for the distribution of IFU that complies with the different regulatory, functional and operational requirements.
 However, the investment will quickly create a return by savings in direct costs and by increasing the efficacy of the processes related to IFU management.
 The implementation of an eIFU solution becomes considerably less burdensome by working with a reliable supplier, who not only offers a ready-to-use, fully compliant eIFU solution, but who also understands the full context of an implementation project and provides the manufacturer the necessary support in e.g. validation, risk assessment, and labelling.
 With such a partner, the manufacturer is not alone and what first looked impossible, suddenly becomes a solution within reach.

-Qarad is the pioneer in eIFU and is still global leader.
+IFUcare is the pioneer in eIFU and is still global leader.
 Its eIFU solution complies with all regulatory requirements and has all the functionalities that manufacturers expect built-in.
-Qarad assists its customers by providing risk assessment and software validation documentation, by giving recommendations in handling labelling changes and notified body change requests, for example.
-Qarad not only provides a platform, but also facilitates its implementation, reducing the manufacturer’s resource needs.
+IFUcare assists its customers by providing risk assessment and software validation documentation, by giving recommendations in handling labelling changes and notified body change requests, for example.
+IFUcare not only provides a platform, but also facilitates its implementation, reducing the manufacturer’s resource needs.

-Qarad was founded in 2000 to offer expert consultancy on IVD regulations and quality management systems.
-Based on this expertise, Qarad’s first compliant eIFU solution was developed in 2008.
+IFUcare was founded in 2000 to offer expert consultancy on IVD regulations and quality management systems.
+Based on this expertise, IFUcare’s first compliant eIFU solution was developed in 2008.
 Since then, it continuously improved to meet changing and new regulatory requirements and increasing customer demands.